ElektraInitiative/libelektra/src/plugins/injection/README.md

 6. Limits of specification (e.g. border cases in ranges)

 **All** injection types *can* have an additional metadata which is called `inject/randSeed` which should be an integer value between 1-1000.
-This value can be used to gaurantee reproducability of injected error.
-As an example, in an character insertion injection (i.e. from `true` to `trGue`) you can be assured that if you run the plugin on the same keyset twice, the injected character will be the same.
+This value can be used to gaurantee reproducability of injected errors.
+As an example, in a character insertion injection (i.e. from `true` to `trGue`) you can be assured that if you run the plugin on the same keyset twice, the injected character will be the same.
 If you omit the `inject/randSeed` metadata, the plugin will generate its own random number.